kjaanson/super-duper-octo-goggles/README.md

 Data transformation, model training and deployment task for Mindtitans.
 I have used pandas and sklearn for initial data transformation and model training.
-Trained models are pickeled and stored in `.\models` directory where they are read by API.
-Snakemake pipeline is used for running model retraining etc.
- Flask API is minimal and only gives the predicted classification (rating).
+Trained models are pickeled and stored in `api\model_pickles` directory where they are read by API.
+Snakemake pipeline is used for running model retraining etc. Flask API is minimal and only gives the predicted classification (rating).

 Setup
 =====